TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 We believe that making public the list of location temporary UUIDs and time corresponding to clusters is an acceptable tradeoff, because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is associated to the location manager)[^footnote-2].

-[^footnote-1]: the 14 days number is provided as an example.
+[^footnote-1]: The 14 days number is provided as an example.
 The national health authority will define the appropriate epidemiological value that is considered the most appropriate, that may also depend on another considerations like the date of first symptoms when known.
 The details are out of scope of this document.

 [^footnote-2]: This is a big difference with a decentralized contact tracing system, for instance based on the Google/Apple Exposure Notification (GAEN) component, where the pseudonyms of COVID+ users are freely available over the Internet: revealing sensitive health data enables any curious neighbour who uses a dedicated BLE scanning system (and [https://coronadetective.eu](https://coronadetective.eu) has shown how trivial this can be since a web browser is sufficient) to immediately identify the health status of their neighbours if they upload their pseudonyms later on, with potentially major discrimination consequences.
 With CLEA, a decentralized risk evaluation approach makes sense as it does not disclose sensitive health information.